abhishekPurandare-obs/abhishekPurandare-obs/README.md

 - 👋 Hi, I'm Abhishek
 - 👀 I’m interested in Computer Vision and Accelerated Computing (GPGPU)
-- 🌱 I’m currently learning Computer Vision and Reinforcement Learning
+- 🌱 I’m currently learning Computer Vision, MLOps
 - 💞️ I’m looking to collaborate on any AI/ML and HPC projects
 - 📫 How to reach me abhishek.purandare.pa@gmail.com